clarence1979/codeblocks/README.md

 # CodeCraft - Python Learning Platform

 CodeCraft is an interactive web-based platform that teaches Python programming through 3D block building.
 Learn coding concepts by creating structures in a Minecraft-style voxel world!
+Export your creations as STL files for 3D printing or use in animation projects.

 ## Features